okeyrollas101/Project/README.md

   application.

   I made sure to export the function i.e firebase.auth, because i had to import it into components that required the user authentication like my login componenent.
 Firebase saved me the hassle of making use of regular expression to validate the creating of my email and password.
+I finally used firesbase as a tool to deploy my application.

 ## How to run the project locally and available scripts